 Alberobello is a small village that is almost 50 km far from Bari.
-It stands on limestone rocks and it is well known as one of the main lands of Itria Valley.
+It stands on limestone rocks, and it is well known as one of the main towns of Itria Valley.

-In 1996 the town has become a UNESCO World Heritage Site.
-That title has been conquered thanks to the beauty of Trulli, which are the typical white houses characterized by a stone conical roof.
+In 1996 the town became a UNESCO World Heritage Site.
+That title has been conquered thanks to the beauty of Trulli, which are the typical white houses characterized by a conical stone roof.

-Two of the most important trulli are called “Casa D’Amore” and the “Siamese Trullo”.
+Two of the most famous trulli are called “Casa D’Amore” and the “Siamese Trullo”.
 There’s even a Church built as a trullo!
 It is the Church of Saint Antonio.

 The historical heart of this village is divided by the street “Largo Martellotta” (which used to be called Largo delle Fogge) in two zones: “Rione Monti” and “Rione Aia Piccola”, both recognized as Italian National Monument in 1910 and 1930.

-When in Largo Martellotta, be sure you don’t miss the Belvedere: go up the stairs and a breathtaking panorama will appear in front of you!
+When in Largo Martellotta, be sure you don’t miss the Belvedere: go up through the stairs, and a breathtaking panorama will appear in front of you!

-Beyond the magnificence of the architecture of Trulli, Alberobello is one of the main tourism attraction on Puglia even in winter time.
+Beyond the magnificence of the architecture of Trulli, Alberobello is one of the main tourist attractions of Puglia, even in wintertime.

-Lights, decorations and the Nativity enhance its beauty in Christmas time and since it’s located in the hinterland of Puglia, nowadays it snows almost every year.
+Lights, decorations, and the Nativity enhance its beauty at Christmastime, and since it’s located in the hinterland of Puglia, nowadays, it snows almost every year.

-The snow falls just for a few days, normally in the early January, but looking at the Trulli covered by a white coat it seems to be in a fairy tale.
+The snow falls just for a few days, usually in early January, but looking at the Trulli covered by a white coat, it seems to be in a fairy tale.

 Meet the local culture

-Anyways, to enjoy the atmosphere to the fullest, we suggest you to walk through the little streets spotting and visiting the old Trulli, talk with locals and eat the delicious typical food.
+Anyways, to enjoy the atmosphere to the fullest, we suggest you walk through the little streets, spotting and visiting the old Trulli, talk with locals and eat the typical delicious food.

-Alberobello it’s also a good point to start a road trip in Puglia because of its position.
+Alberobello is also a great point to start a road trip to Puglia because of its position.

-Going up north you can visit Noci, Putignano and Castellana Grotte.
-While going south you can find Locorotondo, Martina Franca and Cisternino, that are part of Itria Valley too.
+Going up North, you can visit Noci, Putignano, and Castellana Grotte.
+While going South, you can find Locorotondo, Martina Franca, and Cisternino, which are part of Itria Valley too.

 People from Alberobello had contrived a trick.
-They started to build their own houses with this conical roof that made by stones wedged each other without any glue or concrete.
-In this way they could disassemble the roofs anytime, especially when the tax inspector came.
+They started to build their own houses with this conical roof made by stones wedged each other without any glue or concrete.
+In this way, they could disassemble the roofs anytime, especially when the tax inspector came.